Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Video Processing Optimization

 \subsubsection{Benefits and Limitations}

 The \emph{\inview} has an insignificant overhead runtime compared to the runtime it can save.
-Our experiments show that the \emph{\inview} takes \bmv{\evalVariableOneInviewPercent\%} of the video processing runtime to execute, while saving up to \bmv{\evalVariableOneInviewQueryTwoRuntimeReduction\%} of the video processing runtime.
+Our experiments show that the \emph{\inview} takes \bmv{\evalVariableOneInviewPercent\%} of the video processing runtime to execute while saving up to \bmv{\evalVariableOneInviewQueryTwoRuntimeReduction\%} of the video processing runtime.
 So in the worst case that \emph{\inview} cannot prune out any video frames, the runtime increase is still negligible.
 However, having the \emph{\inview} in the video processing plan may cause tracking accuracy to drop in some scenarios.
-Using \autoref{sec:example} as an example, if a car starts at an intersection, exits the intersection, and enters an intersection again.
-During the time that the car is not in any intersection, the camera may not capture any frames containing intersection.
-The \emph{\inview} will prune out the period of video frames where there is no intersection visible to the camera.
-This can lead to the object tracking algorithm considering the car before leaving the intersection and the car after entering the intersection for the second time to be two different cars.
+Using \autoref{sec:example} as an example, if a car starts at an intersection, exits the intersection, and enters another intersection.
+When the car is not in any intersection, the camera may not capture any frames containing an intersection.
+The \emph{\inview} will prune out the period of video frames where no intersection is visible to the camera.
+The object tracker might consider the car before leaving the intersection and the car after entering another intersection to be two different cars.

-The SORT-Family~\cite{du:strongsort, wojke:deepsort, bewley:sort} algorithms use the Hungarian method~\cite{kuhn:hungarian} to associate objects between each 2 consecutive video frames.
+SORT-Family algorithms~\cite{du:strongsort, wojke:deepsort, bewley:sort} use the Hungarian method~\cite{kuhn:hungarian} to associate objects between each 2 consecutive video frames.
 The runtime of the Hungarian method scales with the number of objects to associate in each frame.
-Reducing the number of objects input into SORT-Family algorithms can hence directly reduce the runtime of the object tracking step of the plan.
+Reducing the number of objects input into the algorithms reduces the runtime of the object tracker.